0xAkrasia/Keynesian-Beauty-Contest/README.md

-# incogames
+# Incogames Test Instructions

-## test

-1. Deploy contract
+Follow these steps to set up your environment and run tests for the Incogames contract:

+### Step 1: Deploy Contract

-2. Votes
+### Step 2: Votes
-    2.1 Addr1 vote 00001111
+2.1 Addr1 votes `00001111`
-    2.2 Addr1 vote 00001111
+2.2 Addr2 votes `00001111`
-    2.3 Addr3 vote 11110000
+2.3 Addr3 votes `11110000`
-    2.4 Addr4 vote 11110000
+2.4 Addr4 votes `11110000`
-    2.5 Addr5 vote 00111100
+2.5 Addr5 votes `00111100`

-3. result bit should be: 00111100
+### Step 3: Result bit should be: `00111100`

+### Step 4: Win Check
-4. each address will call winCheck, winner should be Addr5
+Each address will call `winCheck`; the winner should be Addr5.

+### Step 5: Pay Winners
-5. payWinners will pay to Addr5
+The `payWinners` function will pay to Addr5.

-## Run test
+## Run Test

-Here's a step-by-step guide to correctly set up your environment to test the contract:
+Here's a detailed guide to prepare your environment for testing the contract:

-Install Truffle: If you haven't installed Truffle, install it globally with npm:
+1. **Install Truffle**: If Truffle is not already installed, use npm to install it globally:

+    ```
     npm install -g truffle
+    ```

-Set Up Test Network Configuration: Ensure your truffle-config.js file has an entry for the test network (I'm treating Inco as a generic Ethereum-compatible network for illustration):
+2. **Set Up Test Network Configuration**: Modify your `truffle-config.js` to include a configuration for the test network:

+    ```javascript
     const HDWalletProvider = require('@truffle/hdwallet-provider');
     const infuraKey = "your-infura-api-key";
     const privateKey = "your-private-key";

     module.exports = {
        networks: {
-       inco: { // Ensure this is the correct config name for your case
+         inco: { // This should be the correct config name for your case
            provider: () => new HDWalletProvider(privateKey, `https://testnet.inco.org`),
-         network_id: "*", // Use '*' for matching any network id or specify the correct one
+           network_id: "*", // Use '*' to match any network id or specify an exact one
            gas: 5500000,
            gasPrice: 10000000000,
            confirmations: 2,
          },
          // ... other network configs
        },
        // ... other config options
     };
+    ```

+    - Ensure you replace `your-infura-api-key` and `your-private-key` with actual values.

-Create an Account: If you haven't done this already, create a test account and get some test Inco tokens from a faucet if they are required for transactions.
+3. **Create an Account**: Create a test account and acquire some test Inco tokens from a faucet if they are needed for making transactions.

-Deploy Contracts: Compile and migrate your contracts to the Inco test network:
+4. **Deploy Contracts**: Compile and migrate the contracts to the Inco test network:

+    ```
     truffle compile
     truffle migrate --network inco

-Write Test Scripts: Your test script should be in the test directory and should be written in a way compatible with Mocha and Chai, as these are the frameworks that Truffle uses for testing.
-Your provided test script looks adequate, but remember to update infuraKey and privateKey with your actual data, and make sure your HDWalletProvider is configured correctly.
+    ```

+5. **Write Test Scripts**: Place your test scripts in the `test` directory.
+Make sure your scripts are compatible with Mocha and Chai frameworks, as Truffle uses them for testing.

-Run Tests: Execute the tests on the configured network:
+6. **Run Tests**: Execute the tests using the command below:

+    ```
     truffle test --network inco
+    ```

-This process will run your tests on the Inco test network.
-Adjustments may be necessary depending on the network's specific requirements and API compatibility.
+    This command will execute your tests on the Inco test network, ensuring your smart contract behaves as expected.

+Make sure to adjust any specific parameters or configurations based on the actual requirements of the Incogames contract and the Inco network environment.